-various theoretical channels.
-We then compare the 2016 election to the two previous elections for which we have complete data, which allows us to examine support for incumbents when: 1) the Republican challenger is less reactionary (as was the case in 2012), and 2) when the incumbent party candidate is a Republican (as was the case in 2008).
+The main tests of our argument focus on the 2016 US presidential election.
+We expect stronger support for Trump (Clinton) among whites (people of color) in areas with higher manufacturing layoffs.12 Additionally, we analyze ANES survey data to probe the plausibility of various theoretical channels.
+We then compare the 2016 election with the two previous elections for which we have complete data, which allows us to examine support for incumbents when (1) the Republican challenger is less reactionary (as was the case in 2012) and (2) when the incumbent party candidate is a Republican (as was the case in 2008).